 Gillieston Heights South Planning Proposal

-Council is publicly exhibiting a Planning Proposal to rezone land for residential purposes known as the Gillieston Heights South (Western Precinct) Proposed Urban Release Area.
+Council has prepared a Planning Proposal to rezone land for residential purposes known as the Gillieston Heights South (Western Precinct) Proposed Urban Release Area.

 The purpose of the Planning Proposal is to amend the Maitland Local Environmental Plan 2011 to identify the land as an urban release area and rezone approximately 57 hectares of RU2 Rural Landscape zoned lands to R1 General Residential zoned lands.

 The land included in the Planning Proposal forms part of the Kurri Kurri Hydro industrial complex.
 The industrial facility has ceased operation, and the landowner is investigating potential development opportunities.
 The southern portion of the industrial complex, approximately 1300 hectares, is in the Cessnock local government area and subject to a separate Planning Proposal.

 Both the Maitland and Cessnock Planning Proposals are the result of the Hydro Kurri Kurri Rezoning Masterplan.
 Consequently, the Planning Proposals were on public exhibition concurrently to ensure consistency and consideration of cross boundary impacts by the broader community.